 Most of these causes relate to inappropriate elimination in general, which can include urinating and defecating.

-Dirty litter trays are a common cause of refusal – Cats are fastidiously clean animals and will quite often turn their nose up at a dirty litter tray.
-Enough trays should be provided so that each cat has one tray, plus one extra.
+Dirty litter trays – A common cause of refusal as cats are fastidiously clean and will avoid using a dirty litter tray.
+Provide enough trays so that each cat has one tray, plus one extra.
 So, if you have two cats in the house, three trays should be provided.

-Stress can be caused by any number of reasons, bullying (with another cat), moving house, a new family member can all lead to changes in behaviour, including inappropriate elimination.
+Stress – This can be caused by any number of reasons, bullying (with another cat), moving house, a new family member can all lead to changes in behaviour, including inappropriate elimination.